AirplanegoBrr/fmd-js-api/README.md

 - A: This is a big risk, I didn't add it as again its a risk- if you want to do it do `fmdAPI.sendToPhone("delete <pin>")`, this will **NOT** be added to the commands object- too risky

 # Updates

+## v2.1.1
+- Fixed up code
+- Supports up to FMD server v0.12.1 (Tested- works like normal)
+- Updated default FMD server
+- Auto login and relogin (this was annoying to handle on the user end)

+# v2.1.0
+- Added alpha tags for support of FMD server v0.12.0

 ## v2.0.0